akynazh/tg-search-bot/README.md

 enable_nsfw: 0
 ```

 PS: If you want to use Pikpak’s automatic sending function, you need to authorize it manually first: [Pikpak official bot](https://t.me/PikPak6_Bot), and then log in when running the bot for the first time.
-(My Pikpak invitation code: 99492001, enter to get membership)

 Finally, run the bot: (files such as records and logs are located in `~/.tg_search_bot`)